Vakiti/DCSC-Homework/README.md

 # DCSC-Homework

-This is the repository where I upload all my homeworks for the Datacenter Scale Computing Class.
+This is the HW0 branch of DCSC repo.
+It contains the first homework file in the Datacenter Scale Computing course at CU Boulder.